 - When you stopped taking the drugs, you have withdrawal symptoms (felt sick).

 Prescription drug abuse means taking a prescription drug that is not prescribed for you, or taking it for reasons or in dosages other than as prescribed.
-Prescription drugs are often abused because they are believed to be safer.
+Prescription drugs are often abused because they are believed to be safer than street drugs.
 However, they are just as dangerous as every other drug.
 As with most other illicit drugs, continued abuse of medications can lead to withdrawal symptoms when use is stopped.
+Addiction often occurs after a legal and legitimate need for painkillers has occurred, such as after major surgery or injury.

 People who have experienced any combination of these behaviors should seriously